openfisca/openfisca-doc/README.md

 - To explore the OpenFisca-France Web API services, use the [French Legistation Explorer](https://legislation.openfisca.fr/)
 - To query the Openfisca Web API in your app, see the [Web API endpoints description](./openfisca-web-api/endpoints.md)
-- To make sure the OpenFisca-France Web API (and all the related services) are still up and running, check out our [status page](https://status.openfisca.fr/)
 - To host your own instance of the Openfisca API, go to the [installation documentation](./openfisca-web-api/README.md)

 ### Extensions Packages